Marijuana Stock Recovery?

 And let’s not forget the triumphs that 2019 brought.
 For example, cannabidiol (CBD) is now largely legal across the U.S., paving the way for marijuana companies to enter the U.S. market in a big way.

-On top of that, legislation like the SAFE Banking Act, which would allow banks to handle pot-industry money in the U.S., is also gaining traction.
+On top of that, legislation like the Secure And Fair Enforcement Banking Act of 2019 (SAFE Banking Act), which would allow banks to handle pot-industry money in the U.S., is also gaining traction.

 Overall, even with the current marijuana stock correction, it’s hard not to be bullish on the long-term outlook of the industry.